 Pillow Buying Guide

 Searching for your perfect pillow can be difficult - especially as you never get the chance to test-drive them, even in shops.
 So welcome to our brilliant pillow buying guide!
-Here’s all the information you need to choose the right size, type, and firmness to suit you.
+Here’s all the information you need to choose the best pillow to suit you; the right size, type, and firmness.
 Follow these simple steps and you will soon be enjoying the perfect nights sleep every night.

 - Filling (Natural or synthetic, there are advantages to both)

 - Support (How do you sleep?
-Get the right pillow for your position)
+Get the best pillow for your position)

 - Construction (The build of the pillow can also improve support)